steviegt6/Blitz3D/README.md

   When redistributing programs built with Blitz3D TSS, you will need to also include the `fmod.dll` file found in the `bin` directory with your programs.

   This should be placed in the same directory as your program's executable.

+## In memory of Mark Sibly

+Mark Sibly, the author of Blitz3D, died on 13 December 2024. 🕯️